bryanjos/lovecouch/README.md

 The goal is to implement all relevant API from the [CouchDB API Reference]

-Currently uses the Play2 Json Library and Dispatch
+Currently uses the Play2 Json Library for Json parsing.
+Currently using Dispatch for the http client, but switching over to Spray

-All methods return a Future[Try[U]] where U is whatever object is wanted
+All methods will return a Future[U] where U is whatever object is wanted whenever everything is done.

 ### Examples